ottiram/WOMBAT/README.md

 <p>
 After import, the embedding vectors are immediately available for efficient lookup of <b>already preprocessed</b> words.
-The following code accesses two of the four GloVe WECs and looks up &lt;unit, vector&gt; tuples for two sequences of words.
+The following code accesses one of the four GloVe WECs and looks up &lt;unit, vector&gt; tuples for two sequences of words.
 </p>

 <pre>